Arzanico/go-training/readme.md

 - Each moduleX directory corresponds to a weekly module.
 - The peer directory contains peer-reviewed assignments.
 - Each exercise is self-contained and executable using go run.
+- my own exercises will be in its folder category

 ---